What if I’m Injured as a Cruise Ship Crew Member?

 When you’re a crew member, you have a lot of responsibilities.
 From ensuring guest and passenger safety and satisfaction to making sure you fulfill your other job duties, there’s a lot on your plate.
 One thing you should never have to worry about is whether or not your employer has your best interests and safety in mind.
 Additionally, if you’re ever injured while in the course of your job duties, you want to know that you have access to the best treatment needed without worrying about your job being at stake.

-At the Flanagan Personal Injury and Wrongful Death Law Firm we dedicate approximately 50% of our practice to helping passengers and crew members hold the cruise lines responsible for their negligence.
+We dedicate approximately 50% of our practice to helping passengers and crew members hold the cruise lines responsible for their negligence.
 We understand that crew members are exposed to dangerous work conditions, long hours, demanding supervisors, and inadequate medical care.
 If you’ve been injured during the scope of your employment as a crew member, you are entitled to maintenance and cure.
 You may also have a case against the cruise line for negligence, failure to provide prompt, proper, and adequate medical care, and unseaworthiness.
 Contact our office today at 305-638-4143 for a consultation.
 We’re happy to discuss your case and review your legal options with you.

 Common Crew Injuries